-The idea of losing property to fire or water damage is a frightening thought for any business owner.
-In the event that fire or water damages or destroys your facility, ideally you will move operations a new location while repairs are being made.
+The idea of losing a property to fire or water damage is a frightening thought for any business owner.
+In the event that fire or water damages or destroys your facility, ideally you will move operations to a new location while repairs are being made.

 Did you know that traditional property insurance alone does not cover a move or a loss of income when a business is forced to temporarily close?
 Business interruption coverage enables you to minimize potential damage to your bottom line by:

 - Compensating for lost income if your business has to vacate its premises as a result of disaster-related damage that is covered under your property insurance policy

 - Covering the profits that would have been earned based on previous financial records, had the disaster not occurred

 - Covering operating expenses such as utilities, that must be paid even though business temporarily ceased

 - Covering expenses of operating in a temporary location while repairs to the permanent location are completed